What does a resistance thermometer do?

 Advantages of platinum:

-Since the Pt100 and Pt1000 sensors are manufactured using thin-film technology, the amount of platinum is reduced to a minimum, which also keeps the costs correspondingly low.
+Since the Pt100 and Pt1000 sensors are manufactured with thin-film technology, the platinum content is reduced to a minimum, which also keeps the costs correspondingly low.
 One advantage over temperature measuring instruments, such as bimetal thermometers, is that the resistance thermometer can combine and evaluate the electrical signal with other data directly in measurement technology.
 WIKA resistance thermometers are also very robust and can be used in temperature ranges between -200 °C and +600 °C without losing any accuracy.

 A disadvantage of resistance thermometers compared to thermocouples is the slower response behaviour, since measurements are taken over the entire volume of the measuring resistor.

 A strap-on thermometer, also known as a strap-on temperature sensor, is a non-invasive measuring method for the surface temperature.
 The strap-on temperature sensor is used for measuring temperatures on pipe surfaces in the measuring range -50 and +200 °C (-58 and +392 °F).
 The advantage compared to a threaded thermometer is that the strap-on temperature sensor has no direct contact with the medium and, due to this indirect temperature measurement, any influence on the medium can be excluded.
 Another advantage is that aggressive media have no effect on the service life of the thermometer.
 In our blog post “Strap-on thermometer or threaded thermometer?
 Temperature measurement on pipes", you'll find further differentiating factors for temperature measurement with strap-on temperature sensors.

 What is temperature measurement with strap-on temperature sensors useful for?